fscorrupt/awesome-stars/README.md

 - [FabryB/New-KrbtgtKeys.ps1](https://github.com/FabryB/New-KrbtgtKeys.ps1) - This script will enable you to reset the krbtgt account password and related keys while minimizing the likelihood of Kerberos authentication issues being caused by the operation.
 - [byteben/Win32App-Migration-Tool](https://github.com/byteben/Win32App-Migration-Tool) -
 - [boivinx7/Plex-PS-Module](https://github.com/boivinx7/Plex-PS-Module) - There was a Python Web Api for Plex, but I don't get Python at all so I made this
-- [joshuacline/windick](https://github.com/joshuacline/windick) - An engine in a world of fluffy hallways.
+- [joshuacline/windick](https://github.com/joshuacline/windick) - Eat a plate at the Deployment Cuisine Buffet 🍽🍖🍿
 - [dfinke/PSWeave](https://github.com/dfinke/PSWeave) - PSWeave: a PowerShell module bringing OpenAI's GPT to your fingertips, and simplified prompt engineering
 - [damienvanrobaeys/Learn-KQL-in-one-month](https://github.com/damienvanrobaeys/Learn-KQL-in-one-month) -
 - [GhostPack/PSPKIAudit](https://github.com/GhostPack/PSPKIAudit) - PowerShell toolkit for AD CS auditing based on the PSPKI toolkit.